Student FAQsAre you a Business? See Business FAQs

 I have been paid the wrong amount for my Stint

-If you have received the wrong amount of pay for a stint, please contact the payment team (email@example.com).
-Make sure you include the date, time and location of the stint in question, as well as the amount you have been paid.
+If you have received the wrong amount of pay for a Stint, please contact the payment team (firstname.lastname@example.org).
+Make sure you include the date, time and location of the Stint in question, as well as the amount you have been paid.
 Providing screenshots can also speed up this process.

 All overtime claims will be verified with the relevant businesses.
 Please note that overtime will be sent as a separate payment.
+Overtime claims need to be made within 24 hours of the Stint taking place (this gives us time to verify claims with the business).

 I have not been paid for my Stint